mikeal/ZDAG/SPEC.md

   and CONTAINER_TYPING rules.
 * You can slice up values in order to put common byte/string ranges into the compression table.
-* You can adjust these chunking and slicing algorithms to reduce smaller values that might be crowding out lower address space in the table when they aren't used as often in the data structure by chunking them together with adjoining values.
+* You can adjust the chunking/slicing of values using algorithms that reduce the occurence of smaller values that might be crowding out lower address space in the table when they aren't used as often in the data structure by chunking them together with adjoining values.